-Index Annuity vs S&P 500 Performance
+Indexed Annuity vs S&P 500 in a Bear Market

 With respect to retirement planning, index annuities offer greater overall benefits than directly investing in stocks or even a market index.
 Debt-based instruments like bonds and CDs are a guaranteed bet (the same as index annuities), but they offer half the growth potential.
 This, in addition to miscellaneous advantages like tax-deferral, death benefits, lifetime income options, and probate avoidance, make index annuities a great candidate for your retirement plan.